 - Booking Fee: All riders are charged with a flat booking fee of $0.55.
 This is $0.50 + 10% GST.
 This fee covers Bolt's operational and compliance costs.
 Bolt deducts $0.50 per trip from the driver as the driver is responsible for remitting GST component.

 Hence, total flat fee deducted from the gross earnings of a driver is $1.50 per ride.
 This, however, is bundled under Commission.

 - From the 1st April 2018, the NSW government implemented the new Compulsory Third Party insurance scheme to collect an additional $0.10 per kilometre charge on ridesharing trips.
 This is $0.10 including 10% GST.
 This fee is directly forwarded to relevant parties.
 Riders are charged this excess fee and it is not calculated as excess income.

 All fares already include the Passenger Service Levy Fee, Booking Fee and CTP Fee.
 These will be shown as a separate deduction and are not associated with your earnings.
-These fees are charged in addition to Taxify fare prices.
+These fees are charged in addition to Bolt fare prices.
 The Passenger Service Levy Fee and CTP fee are directly forwarded to the NSW Government.